trent-gill/portfolio/README.md

 ### 12. Take the quiz

-The quiz is due Thursday, June 3, 2016.
+The quiz is due Thursday, June 2, 2016.

 ### 13. Turn in work to the Dropbox

-The submission needs to be turned in by Thursday, June 3, 2016.
+The submission needs to be turned in by Thursday, June 9, 2016.
 You will need to turn in exported PDFs of both documents.
 If you don't remember how to export to a PDF, please re-watch the <a href="http://www.lynda.com/Illustrator-tutorials/Saving-exporting-your-final-project/419419/478894-4.html?org=ou.edu" target="_blank">Lynda video on creating PDFs</a>.

 ## Week 4

-<div class="alert alert-info" role="alert"><b>Quiz Due Date</b>: Thursday, June 2, 2016 at noon</div>
+<div class="alert alert-info" role="alert"><b>Quiz Due Date</b>: Thursday, June 9, 2016 at noon</div>
+<div class="alert alert-info" role="alert"><b>Project Due Date</b>: Thursday, June 9, 2016 at noon</div>

 ### Introduction